 Worryingly, and despite the seriousness of the offences, Rowlands was not disqualified from owning animals altogether which means he can continue to use animals in his business if he chooses.
 The court heard that Rowlands still intends to open an education centre on his land in Dunhampton, Droitwich, which would involve live animals.
 Freedom for Animals has contacted the local council to establish more information on the plans, having raised concerns over 18 months ago when Tropical Inc. first announced plans to set up a permanent operation.

 “We were very pleased to see the seriousness of the offences reflected in the custodial nature of the sentence, albeit suspended, and also that the defendant was ordered to pay significant costs.
 We were also immensely relieved to hear that the animals that suffered for so long at Rowlands’ hands will not be returned to him.
 We remain concerned, however, for the other animals that are currently being used by Tropical Inc, and those that will be used in the future.
 We firmly believe that the defendant should have been disqualified from keeping animals altogether”.

-“CAPS were the only ones that listened to me and without them the seizure never would have gone ahead and the animals wouldn’t have been saved.
+“Freedom for Animals were the only ones that listened to me and without them the seizure never would have gone ahead and the animals wouldn’t have been saved.
 I can’t thank them enough; they are an amazing charity and amazing people”.